Craig Young (cricketer)

-Craig Alexander Young (born 4 April 1990) is an Irish professional cricketer from Northern Ireland.
+Craig Alexander Young (born 4 April 1990) is a Northern Irish cricketer who represents the Ireland cricket team.
 Young is a right-handed batsman who bowls right-arm medium pace.
 On 26 May 2013, Young made his first-class debut for Ireland against Scotland.
 He made his One Day International debut against Scotland in September 2014, taking 5 wickets for 45 runs.
 He made his Twenty20 International debut against Scotland on 18 June 2015.

 In December 2018, Young was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.

 Early and domestic career

 Young played for Bready Cricket Club in the North West Senior League as a medium pace bowler.
 After playing for the Ireland national under-19 cricket team at the 2010 ICC Under-19 Cricket World Cup where he took nine wickets, Young was given a one-year contract by Sussex for 2010.
 A series of injuries prevented him from making a significant impression, and much of his cricket for Sussex came for the county's second team.
 He made his first-class debut in an ICC Intercontinental Cup for Ireland against Scotland in late 2013, taking four wickets in the first innings and two in the second during an innings victory for Ireland.
-Early the following year, a few months after being released by Sussex, Young was contracted as an "A" category player for Ireland, the highest level of contract, and he made his one-day debut for the side shortly thereafter, albeit not in a full international match.
+Early the following year, a few months after being released by Sussex, Young was contracted as an "A" category player for Ireland, the highest level of contract, and he made his one-day debut for the team shortly thereafter, albeit not in a full international match.

 In July 2019, Young was selected to play for the Belfast Titans in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.